ranger-ross/ranger-ross.github.io/content/blog/agi-is-not-guaranteed.md

 This is unfortunate for consumers of software but unlikely to change in the near future.

 Once the VC money eventually dries up and hype has died down, I am optimistic that trend of putting AI into everything will stop and we will see a more conservative thoughtful use of AI in applications.
-AI unlocks use cases that were previously not possible but it is not a silver bullet that solves all problems.
+AI unlocks use cases that were previously not possible but it is not a silver bullet that solves all problems and we are not guaranteed to see AGI anytime in the near future.

 ---